ayecue/greybel-js/README.md

 Also party based on my GreyScript preprocessor written in GreyScript [greybel](https://github.com/ayecue/greybel).
 Without it's issues.
 That's mainly due to using a lexer and parser instead of string manipulation.

 Features:
+- supports math shortcuts
 - import files, used to load other files into script
 - wraps imported files in function block to prevent variable shadowing
 - include which unlike import just copy paste its content
 - envar which puts values from one file or multiple env files into the script
-- minimizing your script, depending on the size of your project you can save up to 40% -- optimizing literals (strings, booleans, numbers)
+- minimizing your script, depending on the size of your project you can save up to 40%
+	- optimizing literals (strings, booleans, numbers)
--- minifying namespaces
+	- minifying namespaces
--- removing whitespaces + tabs
+	- removing whitespaces + tabs
--- obfuscate your code (even though that's just a side effect of all the steps above)
+	- obfuscate your code (even though that's just a side effect of all the steps above)

 # Install